JavaScript Advance Interview Questions & Answers

 Pending: not yet fulfilled or rejected.

-Promise is called a Eager because Promise Constructor immediately calls function passed to it.
+A promise is called an Eager because Promise Constructor immediately calls the function passed to it.

 const promise = new Promise(() => {